WHAT PROGRAMS REQUIRE AN AUDITION?

 Cast lists are sent to the email indicated on the audition form.
 We also post cast lists outside the door of the front office.
-This occurs the afternoon after the casting process has been completed.
+This occurs the afternoon 24 hours after the casting process has been completed.
 It can take a few days for the team to finish casting discussions, so patience is the key.

 The posting of the cast list can be a difficult, disappointing time… even if you will be a part of the show.
 It is natural to go through a period of adjustment and sadness.
 In preparing for an audition we often become attached to specific outcomes.
 Be gentle with yourself.
 It is a process.